Parliament House, New Delhi: Boycott by opposition parties

 Most of the opposition parties boycotted the inauguration event.
 In a joint statement released by the 19 opposition parties, it was stated that "When the soul of democracy has been sucked out from the Parliament, we find no value in a new building."
 They expressed concern that the president, the head of state and highest constitutional authority, was sidelined from the event.
 They also accused the government of passing controversial legislation without adequate debate and criticised the "disqualification, suspension, and muting" of opposition lawmakers.
-Rahul Gandhi of the Indian National Congress, accused the prime minister of treating the ceremony like a coronation, and emphasised the need for parliamentary proceedings to remain focused on representing the people rather than showcasing personal grandeur.
+Rahul Gandhi of the Indian National Congress, accused Modi of treating the ceremony like a coronation, and emphasised the need for parliamentary proceedings to remain focused on representing the people rather than showcasing personal grandeur.
+Congress leader Digvijaya Singh criticised the building's design, claiming it to be a copy of the design of the old Somalian parliament.
 Despite the boycott and criticism led by the opposition, more than 300 members of parliament attended the inauguration.

+"Akhand Bharat" mural controversy

-Akhand Bharat mural
+Akhand Bharat mural displayed in the new Parliament House of India, New Delhi.

-A mural that depicted the Maurya Empire under Ashoka, and resembled the Hindutva irredentist concept of Akhand Bharat (Undivided India or Greater India), was unveiled during the inauguration.
+A mural that resembled the Hindutva irredentist concept of Akhand Bharat was unveiled during the inauguration.
 The mural raised concerns among India's neighbours.

 On 30 May 2023, Nepal's leader of opposition and former prime minister K. P. Sharma Oli criticised the action stating that "If a country like India that sees itself as an ancient and strong country and as a model of democracy puts Nepali territories in its map and hangs the map in Parliament, it cannot be called fair."
 Baburam Bhattarai, chairman of the Nepal Socialist Party, stated that the issue "has the potential of further aggravating the trust deficit already vitiating the bilateral relations between most of the immediate neighbours of India."

 On 1 June 2023, Mumtaz Zahra Baloch, the spokesperson of Pakistan's ministry of foreign affairs, said that the map was "a manifestation of an expansionist mindset that seeks to subjugate the ideology and culture not only of India’s neighbours but also its religious minorities."
 On 6 June 2023, Shahriar Alam, Bangladesh's minister of state for foreign affairs stated that his government was in the process of seeking clarification from India regarding the map.

 Arindam Bagchi, the spokesperson of India's ministry of external affairs later clarified that the mural depicted the ancient Mauryan empire and propagated a "people-oriented governance."
-However, on the day of inauguration, India's minister of parliamentary affairs Pralhad Joshi tweeted a photo of the mural with a caption in Kannada, which roughly translates to "Resolve is clear – Akhand Bharat".
+However, on the day of inauguration, India's minister of parliamentary affairs Pralhad Joshi tweeted a photo of the mural with a caption in Kannada, which translates to "Resolve is clear – Akhand Bharat".

-First session

-On 19 September 2023, the first house proceedings at the new building commenced as a part of a special session of the parliament.
-On the same day, the Women's Reservations Bill, 2023 was introduced in the parliament.